IbrahimTanyalcin/lexicon-rainbow/docs/API.md

 * Not calling this at all implies the default value of w which is 100, probably **NOT** what you want.
 * Sets the width of the created svg's [viewBox][w3c-viewbox] attribute to the specified value and returns the `lexiconRainbow` instance.
-* :warning: You might want to set the width larger than the height something like 600 to 200 or maybe something close to golden ratio (w = ~1.618*h).
+* :+1: You might want to set the width larger than the height something like 600 to 200 or maybe something close to golden ratio (w = ~1.618*h).
 In anycase, the text size will be adjusted automatically.

 #### h [:link:](#h-link)[🔍][h]